 And when disagreements arise, how can we move forward?

-As for the extroverts, she urges them to give introverts time.
+As for the extroverts, the conclusion is to give introverts time.
 “It’s unrealistic expecting an introvert to communicate with you immediately.
 The more bent you are on a confrontation, the more they’re going to need to recede - emotionally and physically.
 Give them time and space to get in touch with their thoughts and feelings, before attempting to reopen the conversation at a later time by asking, “Is there anything you would like to raise from our conversation last week?”
 Chances are, you’ll get a compelling response out of them.”

 Acknowledging the unique ways in which we’re wired